gitlotto/dynamodb/docs/outboxer/outboxer.md

 In this hybrid approach:

-1. Primary Workflow: The process writes the event to both the database and the outbox table as part of a single transaction.
+**1. Primary Workflow**: The process writes the event to both the database and the outbox table as part of a single transaction.
 After the transaction is committed, the event is directly published to the queue.

-2. Fallback for Failures: If the queue write fails, the event remains in the outbox table, ensuring it can be recovered and processed later by the polling mechanism.
+**2. Fallback for Failures**: If the queue write fails, the event remains in the outbox table, ensuring it can be recovered and processed later by the polling mechanism.

-3. Delayed Delivery: For scenarios requiring delayed delivery, the event is stored in the outbox table but skipped for immediate queue writing.
+**3. Delayed Delivery**: For scenarios requiring delayed delivery, the event is stored in the outbox table but skipped for immediate queue writing.
 The polling mechanism processes and publishes the event to the queue after the required delay.

 This hybrid design balances simplicity, reliability, and flexibility.
 It allows real-time event propagation when needed, ensures robust recovery for failures, and provides a mechanism for delayed delivery when required—all without requiring a push-based database.